 This is not a mandatory rule but it is still useful.

-Because usually when the title is in the form of a question, the readers mentally include their own javanese related to what they are experiencing.
-In fact, it is not uncommon for the answer to be a joke.
-This later serves to determine the reader’s position and emotions when entering the story that you create.
-Otherwise your article will lose the impression and message you want to convey through the opening sentence or even the entire article.
+Because usually when the title is in the form of a question, the readers mentally include their thinking related to what they are experiencing.
+It is not uncommon for the answer to be a joke.
+This later serves to determine the reader's position and emotions when entering the story that you create.
+Otherwise, your article will lose the impression and message you want to convey through the opening sentence or even the entire article.

 As a suggestion try to make the title an active question.
 Then if you do get caught up in the main ideas try to write in an active form like from X to Y to Z. This will later help anyone to come up with a sharp structure.